-Ross Woods, rev. 2018, '20-'24
+Ross Woods, rev. 2018, '20-'25

 Literature reviews are usually an early part of a research document, such as a dissertation, thesis, or article for a research journal.

 The literature review has two main purposes.
-First, it gives an up to date picture of current research and thinking relevant to your topic and a fair evaluation of the main ideas.
+First, it gives an up-to-date picture of current research and thinking relevant to your topic and a fair evaluation of the main ideas.
 This helps to ensure that your research builds on current research and that your research does not unnecessarily repeat work that has already been done.
 Second, it should justify your core research question and any sub-questions you have.
 All relevant aspects of the research question should normally appear in the literature review.

 Don't treat it as an unhelpful, onerous chore.
 First, ask questions and look for answers in order to learn something new about your topic.
 You might even change your views completely.
 Second, careful treatment of the details is part of being thorough; learning to do so is part of the degree requirements.
 Third, the better you perceive the current state of knowledge on the topic, the better your research can be.